 A member may transfer certificated shares to another person by a written instrument of transfer in any usual form (or any other form approved by our board of directors) executed by or on behalf of the member and, in the case of a share which is not fully paid, by or on behalf of that person.
 Our board of directors may refuse to register the transfer of a certificated share which is in respect of a partly paid share provided that any refusal does not prevent open and proper dealings of any class of shares which are admitted to trading on AIM.
-Our board of directors may also refuse to register the transfer of a certificated share unless the transfer is in respect of only one class of share, is duly stamped (or certified as not chargeable to stamp duty) and is deposited to our registered office or any place our board of directors may determine and is accompanied by the relevant share certificate or such other evidence our board of directors may reasonably require.
+Our board of directors may also refuse to register the transfer of a certificated share, is duly stamped (or certified as not chargeable to stamp duty) and is deposited to our registered office or any place our board of directors may determine and is accompanied by the relevant share certificate or such other evidence our board of directors may reasonably require.